EvolvingSysadmin/Sysadmin-Toolkit/docs/Network-Enumeration.md

 ## Get LAN Scan
 - Tool: [Get-LANScan.ps1](/tools/network/Get-LANScan.ps1)
-- Description:
-- Use Case:
-- Usage: run script, run function to fun layer 2 hosts from range of IP addresses
+- Description: PowerShell function that returns a list of live hosts given a list of IP addresses
+- Use Case: use this script to enunmerate network hosts
+- Usage: run the script `PS C:\> .\Get-LANScan.ps1` to define the `Find-LANHosts` PowerShell function.
+The $IPs variable must be defined with the relevant IP information prior to using the functinon
+    - Command:
+    ```
+    PS C:\> $IPs = 1..254 | % {"192.168.1.$_"}
+    PS C:\> Find-LANHosts -IP $IPs
+    ```
+    - Result: script will return IP and MAC addresses of hosts on the given network segment

 ## Get Local Bandwidth
 - Tool: [Get-LocalBandwidth.ps1](/tools/network/Get-LocalBandwidth.ps1)